bborn/cue-cal/README.md

 - Manage multiple productions
 - Multiple locations (rooms, stages, etc.)
 - Members and member groups
-- Automaticallty generated first-call times at the top of the calendar
+- Automatically generated first-call times at the top of the calendar

 ### To Do: